 Ukraine will face a total rise in prices for building materials against the backdrop of the cement crisis as a result of recovery and possible monopolization of the market - experts

 The Ukrainian cement market is on the verge of a major crisis: the country faces a shortage of building materials to rebuild war-torn cities due to a lack of domestic production.
-At the same time, a potential agreement between global “giants” CRH and Dyckerhoff will lead to monopolization of the market and the fact that one player will be able to dictate its own terms to the entire market.
+At the same time, a potential agreement between the global “giants” CRH and Dyckerhoff will lead to monopolization of the market and the fact that one player will be able to dictate its own terms to the entire market.

 Why do the relevant authorities in Ukraine hardly react to the aggressive takeover of the market by the cement “cartel”?
 Who and why is slowing down the decisions on which the future of the domestic building materials market depends?
 But what does a possible merger of Irish and Italian manufacturing companies threaten our country with?
 Details are in the new investigation